dmkorol/angular-communication/README.md

 1. Using \# in a view ✅
 1. ViewChildren/ViewChild ✅
 1. ContentChildren/ContentChild ✅
-1. Using ng-template approach for passing template
+1. Service ✅
-1. Service
+1. DependencyInjection ✅
-1. DependencyInjection
+1. Using ng-template approach for passing template -

 ## Run project